 Chamberlain’s Bachelor of Science in Nursing (BSN) curriculum is structured to advance students’ abilities to retain essential knowledge and apply it in clinical settings.
 The curriculum focuses on conceptual learning and gives students critical skills to translate theory into nursing practice.

 Chamberlain’s SIMCARE CENTER™ gives you the opportunity to hone fundamental nursing skills on high-tech patient manikins.
 Patient simulators have vital signs, bodily functions and produce a range of symptoms, allowing you the chance to provide quality care in a safe setting before transitioning to patients in the clinicals portion of the curriculum.

+As you explore nursing schools in Atlanta, consider the tools available to ensure your academic success.
 Chamberlain has partnered with ATI Nursing Education to meet our students’ needs through tools and resources that support a variety of learning styles.
 Whether it’s through videos, reading materials or their best-in-class learning solutions, ATI’s learning resources are there to support understanding, critical thinking and content mastery.
 And if you need extra help, tutorials, assessments and simulations are available and easy to access.

 Chamberlain accepts qualifying transfer credits, to see if you are eligible, request more information to work with an admissions representative.
 With a bachelor’s degree in another field, you can find out which qualifying transfer credits from your first degree can help you earn your BSN even faster.
 Plus, our admissions representatives can work with you to see if you’re eligible for financial aid.